What is Depression

 Depression Treatment Options

-You do not have to learn how to deal with depression on your own.
-Help is available through Kentlands Psychotherapy.
-Those that are affected by depression are encouraged to seek professional depression treatment.
-Counseling and Psychotherapy for depression is the single most effective treatment for depression, this is why is it listed here first.
-A Psychologist or other Psychotherapist can help you determine what other adjunctive interventions should be added to your treatment plan.
+Are you hurting?
+You don’t have to learn how to deal with depression alone.
+Help is available.
+We encouraged those affected by depression to seek professional treatment.
+Because counseling and psychotherapy is often the most effective treatment for depression, we list it here first.
+Our Psychologist, Psychiatrist, or other mental health therapist will help you determine what other adjunctive interventions should be added to your treatment plan.

-Our office is in Gaithersburg, Maryland.
-We are a close drive for folks in North Potomac, Potomac, Poolesville, Clarksburg, and Rockville.
+Our office is in the heart of the Kentlands, in Gaithersburg, Maryland.
+Thus, we are a close drive from North Potomac, Potomac, Poolesville, Clarksburg, and Rockville folks.
 Map the drive time from your house to our office and see for yourself!